junxit/us-congress-bills-110/bill.md

 > ## § 1232.
 Funding
 >
-> - **(a)** *Authorization of Appropriations* For the purpose of carrying out parts A and B, there are authorized to be appropriated $12,000,000 for fiscal year 2008, $10,000,000 for fiscal year 2009, and $8,000,000 for each of the fiscal years 2010 through 2012.
+> - **(a)** *Authorization of Appropriations* For the purpose of carrying out parts A and B, subject to subsections (b) and (c), there are authorized to be appropriated $12,000,000 for fiscal year 2008, $10,000,000 for fiscal year 2009, and $8,000,000 for each of the fiscal years 2010 through 2012.
-> - **(b)** *Reservation of funds* If the amount appropriated under subsection (a) for a fiscal year is equal to or less than $1,000,000, such appropriation is available only for making grants under part A. If the amount so appropriated is greater than $1,000,000, 50 percent of such appropriation shall be made available for grants under part A and 50 percent shall be made available for grants under part B.
+> - **(b)** *Reservation of funds* If the amount appropriated under subsection (a) for a fiscal year is equal to or less than $1,000,000, such appropriation is available only for the purpose of carrying out part A. If the amount so appropriated is greater than $1,000,000, 50 percent of such appropriation shall be made available for the purpose of carrying out part A and 50 percent shall be made available for the purpose of carrying out part B.
-> - **(c)** *Allocation of funds by secretary*
+> - **(c)** *Allocation of part A funds* Of the amounts appropriated under subsection (a) for a fiscal year to carry out part A—
->   - **(1)** *General authority* For the purpose of carrying out part A, the Secretary shall make available 10 percent of the amounts appropriated for a fiscal year under subsection (a).
+>   - **(1)** 10 percent of such amounts for such year shall be allocated for administrative purposes; and
->   - **(2)** *Rural grants* For the purpose of carrying out section 1202, the Secretary shall make available 10 percent of the amounts appropriated for a fiscal year under subsection (a).
+>   - **(2)** 10 percent of such amounts for such year shall be allocated for the purpose of carrying out section 1202.

 ## § 13.
-Institute of Medicine study

-Part E of title XII of the Public Health Service Act (20 U.S.C.
-300d–51 et seq.) is amended by adding at the end the following:

-> ## § 1254.
-Institute of Medicine study
->
-> - **(a)** *In General* The Secretary shall enter into a contract with the Institute of Medicine of the National Academy of Sciences, or another appropriate entity, to conduct a study on the state of trauma care and trauma research.
-> - **(b)** *Content* The study conducted under subsection (a) shall—
->   - **(1)** examine and evaluate the state of trauma care and trauma systems research (including the role of Federal entities in trauma research) on the date of enactment of this section, and identify trauma research priorities;
->   - **(2)** examine and evaluate the clinical effectiveness of trauma care and the impact of trauma care on patient outcomes, with special attention to high-risk groups, such as children, the elderly, and individuals in rural areas;
->   - **(3)** examine and evaluate trauma systems development and identify obstacles that prevent or hinder the effectiveness of trauma systems and trauma systems development;
->   - **(4)** examine and evaluate alternative strategies for the organization, financing, and delivery of trauma care within an overall systems approach; and
->   - **(5)** examine and evaluate the role of trauma systems and trauma centers in preparedness for mass casualties.
-> - **(c)** *Report* Not later than 2 years after the date of enactment of this section, the Secretary shall submit to the appropriate committees of Congress a report containing the results of the study conducted under this section.
-> - **(d)** *Authorization of Appropriations* There is authorized to be appropriated to carry out this section $750,000 for fiscal year 2008.

-## § 14.
 Residency training programs in emergency medicine

 Section 1251 of the Public Health Service Act (42 U.S.C.
 300d–51) is amended to read as follows:

 > ## § 1251.
 Residency training programs in emergency medicine
 >
 > - **(a)** *In general* The Secretary may make grants to public and nonprofit private entities for the purpose of planning and developing approved residency training programs in emergency medicine.
-> - **(b)** *Identification and referral of domestic violence* The Secretary may make a grant under subsection (a) only in the applicant involved agrees that the training programs under subsection (a) will provide education and training in identifying and referring cases of domestic violence.
+> - **(b)** *Identification and referral of domestic violence* The Secretary may make a grant under subsection (a) only if the applicant involved agrees that the training programs under subsection (a) will provide education and training in identifying and referring cases of domestic violence.
 > - **(c)** *Authorization of appropriations* For the purpose of carrying out this section, there is authorized to be appropriated $400,000 for each of the fiscal years 2008 though 2012.

-## § 15.
+## § 14.
 State grants for certain projects

 Section 1252 of the Public Health Service Act (42 U.S.C.
 300d–52) is amended in the section heading by striking “demonstration”.